-The traditional approach to managing traffic growth is to increase roadway supply to meet increasing demand.
-As the 21st Century approaches, however, the roadway facilities required to satisfy projected traffic demand in Teton County are changing from rural in character to urban.
+The traditional approach to managing traffic growth is to increase roadway supply to meet increasing demand; however, the roadway facilities required to satisfy projected traffic demand in Teton County are changing from rural to urban in character.
 Through the Comprehensive Plan, this community has expressed the specific goal of retaining its rural character.
 The rural character and natural environment of Teton County plays a key role in attracting visitors and tourists to Wyoming, which has a direct benefit to Wyoming's economy.
 Expansions of roadway facilities can run counter to this goal.